 As noted above, students are encouraged to consult with their academic adviser as they work to make changes to their schedule.

 Advisers are able to meet with students over the phone, via Zoom, or through email.
 You will need to communicate with your assigned adviser to confirm how you will meet remotely.
 If you do not have an adviser listed, we can connect you to an adviser.
 Adviser assignment questions or any general advising-related questions can be directed to: [email protected]

 The John Crain Kunkel Career Center will be available, remotely, to all students and alumni.
 We are here to help you with: resumes, mock interviews, internship and job searches, graduate school, and all other career/internship related needs.
 You may schedule your virtual appointment via email, [email protected] or by phone, 717-948-6260.

 Housing and Food Services

-Room and Board Rate Changes
+Room and Board Rate Changes for Spring 2021

 The Penn State Harrisburg Library will continue to support faculty, staff, and students through a variety of remote offerings.
 Please review the Available Library Services page for complete details on textbooks, online databases, research consultations, and more.